AdobeDocs/audience-manager.de-DE/help/using/reference/system-components/components-overview.md

  -->

-Dieses Handbuch bietet eine grundlegende Übersicht [!DNL Audience Manager]der Hauptkomponenten.
+This guide provides a basic overview of the main components that power [!DNL Audience Manager].
 Es wird geschrieben für:

 * Nicht technische und technische Leser.
-* Aktuelle [!DNL Audience Manager] Kunden sprechen darüber, wie es funktioniert.
+* Current [!DNL Audience Manager] customers curious about how it all works.
-* Potenzielle [!DNL Audience Manager] Kunden, die dieses System als Teil einer Due-Diligence- oder Anforderungsanfrage auswerten müssen.
+* Potential [!DNL Audience Manager] customers who need to evaluate this system as part of a due diligence or request for proposal process.

 Dieses Handbuch versucht, ein Gleichgewicht zwischen allgemeinen Beschreibungen und einem tiefen Dive herzustellen.
 Einige Dinge sind jedoch urheberrechtlich geschützt, damit wir nicht dorthin gelangen.
 Schließlich gibt es mehr spezielle Sauce als nur Mayonnaise und Ketschup.
 Die Pickles müssen geheim bleiben.
-Wie immer können Sie bei Ihrem [!DNL Audience Manager] Berater fragen, ob Sie Fragen haben.
+As always, you can check with your [!DNL Audience Manager] consultant if you have any questions.

 * [Wichtige Segmente im Audience Manager-System](/help/using/reference/system-components/components-stack.md)
 * [Datenaktionskomponenten](/help/using/reference/system-components/components-data-action.md)